 What will I receive to verify my accommodations?

 Students and employees who are granted accommodations will receive a letter that includes verification of registration status with the RCPD and an outline of reasonable accommodations.
-This letter is called a VISA for students or a SEAD for employees.
+This letter is called an Accommodation Letter for students or a SEAD for employees.